How to Beat a DUI: #1 Guide to DUI Defense (2023)

 One example is that it is common for blood samples to sit for days before analyzing.
 Blood is an organic substance that decomposes due to enzymes and bacterial action.
 Decomposition can create alcohol in the blood.

-Blood tests by law enforcement are presumed by courts to be accurate and the burden is on the defense to prove that they are not.
-One tool to accomplish that is to file a “blood split motion” to retest the blood and learn details about how the blood sample was stored and the BAC blood test conducted.
+Blood tests by law enforcement are presumed by courts to be accurate and the burden is on defense to prove that they are not.
+One way to accomplish that is to file a “blood split motion” to retest the blood and learn details about how the blood was stored and the BAC blood test conducted.

 The most common factors to taint DUI blood testing results are:

-If errors are found, your Santa Monica DUI lawyer can fight to have the blood test results excluded from evidence.
-This can get your DUI dismissed since valid proof of at least a .08 BAC is required for DUI conviction under California 23152(b) VC.
+If errors are found, your Long Beach DUI attorney can fight to have the blood test results excluded from evidence.
+Suppressing evidence can win a DUI case since valid proof of at least a .08 BAC is required for DUI conviction under California 23152(b) VC.

 One of the key elements needed to prove you were driving under the influence is that prosecutors must prove you were driving the vehicle.